cpy-dev/tcp-speed-test/README.md

 ## DISCLAIMER
-This tool tests TCP on local machine, so the resultant speed depends on both your network's and devices's capabilities
+This tool tests speed on local machine, so the resultant speed depends on both your network's and devices's capabilities